 Castillo de San Marcos

 The oldest masonry fort in the continental United States, the Castillo de San Marcos is a large Spanish stone fortress built to protect and defend Spain's claims in the New World.
-It's a National Monument and, at over 315 years old, it's the oldest structure in the entire city!
+It's a National Monument and, at over 315 years old, it's the oldest structure in St. Augustine.

 A brief history of the fort